-I know I do this every year, but this are so important in the pantheon of holiday foods for out holiday.
-Requested by all and dead simple in the grand scheme of things.
+I know I do this every year, but these are so important in the pantheon of holiday foods for our holiday.
+Requested by all, and dead simple in the grand scheme of things.

 3 cups cooked, mashed sweet potatoes – lately, I prefer roasting them ahead of time

 1/2 cup milk